Aging Out – What Comes Next?

 A peculiar thing about this sport we love is that once you reach a certain age, your role as an athlete comes to an end.
 In most cases, this happens at 18.
 As my daughter gets older, I find myself closely watching the older athletes navigate through this change.
 What does come next?
 For some, it could be going to college or entering the workforce full time.
 But for others, they find a way to stay within the sport and become a coach.
 But really…what happens when your life revolves around cheer, and it suddenly comes to an end?

 To get some insight about what these athletes go through, I reached out to a very special person; Kassidi Weakley, an athlete that has recently aged out and transitioned into a coaching role.
 I remember when she joined our cheer gym, and how happy and grateful she always was to be there.
 On many occasions, I have heard her say, “this is my family, this is my home.”
 This is a girl that lived and breathed cheer, and would always give 100% on and off the mat, even with a broken nose.
 She was a natural leader in every way.
 I remember one particular practice that wasn’t going very well, and the morale was getting fairly low.
 I watched Kassidi simply place her hand on one of her teammate’s shoulders and give her a look that basically said, “I believe in you.”
 Instances like this touch my heart and stay with me forever.
 The way these athletes support each other is one of the things I love the most about this sport.
+If you want to bet on any sporting event, sites like slot27 are available.

 I remember her final season as an athlete.
 At every competition, my heart would break a little bit, because I knew it would be the last time she would perform on that particular stage.
 And each time she stepped on the mat, she performed with so much passion, you felt it in your heart.
 For somebody that loves cheer so much, I knew it had to be gut-wrenching to her.
 What was next for her?
 Coaching, of course.
 What better way to share her passion and love for cheer than to pass it on to the next generation of athletes?
 This is her story.